-If you have been injured in a slip and fall accident in West Virginia or Ohio, you need to talk to personal injury lawyer Jim Leach.
+If you have been injured in a slip and fall accident in West Virginia or Ohio, you need to talk to the personal injury attorneys at Jim Leach, L.C.
 Slip and fall injuries can cause very serious medical problems, run up sizeable medical bills and hurt your earning potential and quality of life.

-Jim and his team have years of experience getting results for people who have fallen on an unsafe surface because of the lack of reasonable care of a business or individual.
+Jim and his team of slip and fall lawyers have years of experience getting results for people who have fallen on an unsafe surface because of the lack of reasonable care of a business or individual.

 Here are some reasons to talk to slip and fall accident lawyer Jim Leach:

 - He tailors his service to your needs, whether in consultations, at the negotiating table, or in the courtroom.

 - He knows how insurance companies operate and how they determine a settlement value for your individual case.

 - Jim Leach is a former prosecutor who has strong community ties and plenty of experience taking on big insurance companies.

 - Our advanced case management system keeps your case moving forward so that nothing falls between the cracks.